encoredev/encore/docs/tutorials/incident-management-tool.md

 Congratulations!
 Our application looks ready for others to try - we have our `users`, `schedules` `incidents` and `slack` services along with 3 database tables and 2 cronjobs.
 Even better that all of the deployment and maintenance is taken care by Encore!

-🥐 To try out your application, type `encore dev` in your Terminal and run the following cURL commands:
+🥐 To try out your application, type `encore run` in your Terminal and run the following cURL commands:

 ```bash
 # Step 1: Create a User and copy the User ID to your clipboard